echemdb/unitpackage/doc/news/load-metadata.rst

 **Fixed:**

-* Fixed creating plots from entries without units in the fields.
+* Fixed creating plots from entries without units in the fields (#128).

 **Deprecated:**